hhsu15/sql/README.md

 ```
 CREATE TABLE my_table(
 	name VARCHR(50),
-    time_stamp TIMESTAMP DEFAULT NOW() ONUPDATE CURRENT_TIMESTAMP  # on update it will update to current timestamp, CURRENT_TIMESTAMP is same as now()
+    time_stamp TIMESTAMP DEFAULT NOW() ON UPDATE CURRENT_TIMESTAMP  # on update it will update to current timestamp, CURRENT_TIMESTAMP is same as now()
 )
 ```